FooBarShebang/introspection_lib/Documentation/References/UD004_dynamic_import.md

 *Description*:

 Dynamic import of an object from a module, optionally, with aliasing of its name.
-In order to place the reference to the imported object into the global symbol table of the caller's module such table must be passed as the keyword argument *dictGlobals* or a the fourth positional argument; otherwise the reference to the object is placed into the global symbol table of the module *dynamic_import* itself.
+In order to place the reference to the imported object into the global symbol table of the caller's module such table must be passed as the keyword argument *Globals* or a the fourth positional argument; otherwise the reference to the object is placed into the global symbol table of the module *dynamic_import* itself.